itsabhinavjain/obsidian-template/99 00 Obsidian/Obsidian - Mechanics.md

 ## What this repo contains?
 - Opinions
 	- Opinion on various sections in a note
+		- Common sections
 			- Navigation
 			- Summary
 			- Table of contents
 			- (Details)
 			- References
 			- Additional metadata
 			- Rough notes
+		- Lists can be `automated` or `manual`
-	- List of folders - and how information should be organised
+	- List of folders and note types - and how information should be organised
-		- Setup of dates and journals
+		- Setup of dates and journals (and their templates)
-		- Setup of the common type of notes
+		- Setup of the common type of notes (and their templates)
+			- Global Hubs - List etc
+			- General Notes
+			- General Drawings
+			- Special Notes - Cards etc
+			- Topics
+			- Companies
+			- Contacts
+			- Meetings
+			- People
 		- Folder structure
 	- List of plugins and their configuration
 		- Calendar and Periodic Notes